-In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statement-amendments of ARB No. 51 ("SFAS 160")."
+In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statement-amendments of ARB No. 51" ("SFAS 160").
 SFAS 160 states that accounting and reporting for minority interests will be recharacterized as noncontrolling interests and classified as a component of equity.
 SFAS 160 also establishes reporting requirements that provide sufficient disclosures that clearly identify and distinguish between the interests of the parent and the interests of the noncontrolling owners.
 SFAS 160 applies to all entities that prepare consolidated financial statements, except not-for-profit organizations, but will affect only those entities that have an outstanding noncontrolling interest in one or more subsidiaries or that deconsolidate a subsidiary.
 This statement is effective as of the beginning of an entity's first fiscal year beginning after December 15, 2008.
 We are currently evaluating the potential impact, if any, of the adoption of SFAS 160 on our consolidated financial statements.

 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - including an amendment of FASB Statement No. 115" ("SFAS 159"), which permits all entities to choose to measure many financial instruments and certain other items at fair value and consequently report unrealized gains and losses on these items in earnings.
 SFAS 159 was effective for the Company's fiscal year beginning January 1, 2008.
-The Company has not elected the fair value option to measure certain financial instruments.
-The adoption of SFAS 159 did not have a material impact on the Company's consolidated financial position, results of operations or cash flows.
+We have not elected the fair value option to measure certain financial instruments.
+The adoption of SFAS 159 does not have a material impact on our consolidated financial position, results of operations or cash flows.

 The Company adopted the provisions of SFAS No. 157, "Fair Value Measurements" ("SFAS 157") on January 1, 2008.
 SFAS 157 defines fair value, establishes a market-based framework or hierarchy for measuring fair value, and expands disclosures about fair value measurements.
 SFAS 157 is applicable whenever another accounting pronouncement requires or permits assets and liabilities to be measured at fair value.
 SFAS 157 does not expand or require any new fair value measures, however the application of this statement may change current practice.
 In February 2008, the FASB decided that an entity need not apply this standard to nonfinancial assets and liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurring basis until 2009.
-Accordingly, the Company's adoption of this standard in 2008 was limited to financial assets and liabilities, which primarily affects the valuation of its derivative contract.
-The adoption of SFAS 157 did not have a material effect on the Company's financial condition or results of operations.
-The Company is still in the process of evaluating this standard with respect to its effect on nonfinancial assets and liabilities and therefore has not yet determined the impact that it will have on its consolidated financial statements upon full adoption in 2009.
-Nonfinancial assets and liabilities for which the Company has not applied the provisions of SFAS 157 include those measured at fair value in impairment testing and those initially measured at fair value in a business combination.
+Accordingly, our adoption of this standard in 2008 was limited to financial assets and liabilities, which primarily affects the valuation of its derivative contract.
+The adoption of SFAS 157 does not have a material effect on our financial condition or results of operations.
+We are still in the process of evaluating this standard with respect to its effect on nonfinancial assets and liabilities for which we have not applied the provisions of SFAS 157 include those measured at fair value in impairment testing and those initially measured at fair value in a business combination.